Welcome to the Education Program

 The Child and Adolescent Psychiatry Fellowship draws upon decades of diversity in faculty expertise and mentorship.
 With clinical activity dating back to 1946, the division of Child and Adolescent Psychiatry has contributed importantly to the health and wellness of Duke and the surrounding community for many decades.
 The Division of Child and Adolescent Psychiatry has contributed importantly to the integration of pediatric behavioral and medical health, with exciting new clinical and research collaborations beginning in 2011.
 Trainees benefit from the ability to experience integrative behavioral healthcare, a dedicated child and adolescent consultation service, continued exposure to inpatient work at Central Regional Hospital, and the availability of electives and research in many exciting programs.
 Dr. Gary Maslow, who holds appointments in both the Department of Psychiatry and Behavioral Sciences and the Department of Pediatrics, has served as fellowship director since 2013.

-The Post-doctoral Clinical Psychology Fellowship program is a 2-year full-time program is designed to help advance the professional development and clinical training goals for clinical psychologists (a) trained in a clinical scientist or scientist-practitioner model and (b) interested in pursuing a career as a clinician-educator in an academic medical center.
+The Post-doctoral Clinical Psychology Fellowship program, directed by Dr. Zach Rosenthal, is a two-year full-time program is designed to help advance the professional development and clinical training goals for clinical psychologists (a) trained in a clinical scientist or scientist-practitioner model and (b) interested in pursuing a career as a clinician-educator in an academic medical center.
 Fellows conduct psychosocial assessments and provide contemporary cognitive behavioral therapies using empirically supported treatments and principles of change to a wide range of patients within clinics at Duke University Medical Center.

 The Continuing Medical Education program provides weekly Grand Rounds opportunities on a diversity of topics ranging from cutting-edge neuroscience to translational research to clinical wisdom to healthcare delivery systems.
 Quarterly Morbidity and Mortality conferences offer an opportunity to continuously learn from experiences and improve the services we provide to patients.